ShonKhundiashvili/ShonKhundiashvili/README.md

 # Hi there 👋, my name is Shon

-I am currently a third year student in computer science 💻
+I am currently a 3rd year student in computer science 💻

 I like to learn new technologies, create things, test them and most importantly develop 🔨